 - Thoroughly teaching the foundational skills (print concepts, phonological awareness, phonics and word study, and fluency); and - Strongly supporting the reading, writing, and language standards, providing mastery instruction for many of the goals in each of those areas.

-Fundations' alignment to standards is available at www. wilsonlanguage.com and online in the Prevention/Early Intervention Learning Community of Wilson Academy®.
+Fundations' alignment to standards is available at www.wilsonlanguage.com and in the online Fundations Learning Community on Wilson Academy[®].